Marc Lore: The Man, The Myth, The Legend?

 Marky Marc

-If there is one person in the new reality of retail that can stave off all of us living in “The Amazon” (AMZN) (whether you want to or not, and I love Amazon; although I disagree with Peter Theil’s belief that monopolies are net positive), is Marc Lore, the CEO of eCommerce at Wal-Mart (WMT).
+If there is one person in the new reality of retail who can stave off all of us living in “The Amazon” (AMZN) (whether you want to or not, and I love Amazon; although I disagree with Peter Thiel’s belief that monopolies are net positive), is Marc Lore, the CEO of eCommerce at Wal-Mart (WMT).
 The founder of Jet.com, that exited to Wal-Mart for $3 billion, has taken the reigns and the responsibility to push the digital envelope at Wal-Mart; and pushed he has, I doubt he would even have to pay for postage.
-I try never to infer a company’s future success by individuals alone, because as they say, “it takes a village”, and Wal-Mart is a mini country, so for me to give credence to the “Marc Lore Era of Wal-Mart”, simply means I’m impressed.
-I’ve seen him speak a few times now, and his start-up mindset is refreshing in the dug-in and slow moving space of retail and grocery.
-With the rise of Amazon and their recent purchase of Whole Foods, everyone has taken notice and no one is safe in the new world order.
-If there is a storm brewing in retail and grocery, Marc seems to have invested in umbrellas, and could very well be the ying to Amazon’s yang.
+I try never to infer a company’s future success by individuals alone because as they say, “it takes a village,” and Wal-Mart is a mini country, so for me to give credence to the “Marc Lore Era of Wal-Mart,” simply means I’m impressed.
+I’ve seen him speak a few times now, and his start-up mindset is refreshing in the dug-in and slow-moving space of retail and grocery.
+With the rise of Amazon and their recent purchase of Whole Foods (NASDAQ:WFM), everyone has taken notice and no one is safe in the new world order.
+If there is a storm brewing in retail and grocery, Marc seems to have invested in umbrellas and could very well be the ying to Amazon’s yang.

 Marc Lore isn't new to delivering successful eCommerce solutions.
-He also co-founded Quidsi, the parent company eCommerce websites such as Diapers.com and Soap.com.
-As fate would have it, Quidsi was bought by Amazon for $545 million dollars in 2011.
+He also co-founded Quidsi, the parent company of eCommerce websites such as Diapers.com and Soap.com.
+As fate would have it, Quidsi was bought by Amazon for $545 million in 2011.
 Whether it was an internal strategic decision or spite, Amazon decided to fold all of Quidsi’s websites into Amazon.com and now even Quidsi.com gets redirected to the parent site.
 A potential snub for Marc going to Wal-Mart, but I think it may have just awoken a sleeping giant.

 Apollo Creed vs. Ivan Drago (Each Retailer Can Take Turns Being the Good Guy)